 To paraphrase Wayne Dyer, if you only focus on what you want, you’re essentially saying to the Universe “gimme, gimme, gimme”.
 The Universe then mirrors that line back to you, making you feel that you are, using Dyer’s words, always striving and never arriving.

 On the other hand, if your thoughts, words, and actions are saying “how may I serve?”, the Universe mirrors that line back to you.

 What you put out in the world comes back to you, in a way and from a source that you probably wouldn’t expect.
 If you are giving of time, attention, energy, and money to help other people, those things will come back to you.

 As an example of this logic, a big reason that I write this blog is because I have a true desire to help other people.
 Because I write this blog, the Universe has sent that help back to me in the form of clients who find me because of my blog.

-Retiring over 4 years early from my day job and working as a full-time voice talent is definitely a dream come true!
+Retiring early from my day job and working as a full-time voice talent is definitely a dream come true!
 And yes….it was actually on my list!

 Have you started writing your list?
 I’d love to get your comments on the blog!